 - Verify participating teams have Signature Forms and have on file (Out of state teams also need to be in compliance).

-Ohio South takes on the legal responsibilities of our membership for this law through the use of the U.S. Soccer Connect/Stack Sports registration and risk management (SafeSoccer) system.
+Ohio South takes on the legal responsibilities of our membership for this law through the use of the Demosphere registration and Player's Health risk management (SafeSoccer) system.
 Our member leagues and clubs no longer need to collect the physical paperwork otherwise necessary for this law.